Thank you for visiting our website; we are delighted that you have shown interest in our training.

 Normally all three stages of the training are completed within 18 months to two years.
 We do, however, appreciate that some people may require flexibility on the dates attended and may extend the period.

-Parts II and III are portfolio-based learning and the combined work is assessed at the end of the training.
+Diploma Modules 1 - 4 are portfolio-based learning and the combined work is assessed at the end of the training.
 The full Diploma has the Crossfields Institute Quality Programme Mark and leads to the award of the Diploma in the Living Well Dying Well Person-Centred approach to Death and Dying.

 We have full details on our relationship with Crossfields under Certification.